Transplanting And Fertilizing House Plants

 10" to 14"

 Check for root rot on the roots of your plants while transplanting.
-Root rot is a fungus caused from over watering and lack of drainage.
+Root rot is a fungus caused by overwatering and lack of drainage.
 The roots will be brown and mushy and not healthy looking.
-Unfortunately, there is no real true cure for root rot.
+Unfortunately, there is no real cure for root rot.
 There are home remedies, but we do not recommend them.

 Make sure the same soil level is maintained.

 We recommend fertilizing your house plants once every couple of weeks during the spring and summer.
-Jacks Classic Houseplant fertilizer is a general all-purpose houseplant fertilizer that we carry.
-African Violets, Cactus, Citrus and Orchids have their own specialized fertilizer.
+Jacks' Classic Houseplant fertilizer is a general all-purpose houseplant fertilizer that we carry.
+African Violets, Cactus, Citrus, and Orchids have their specialized fertilizer.
 Make sure to follow all directions on the package.

 Give your plant a good cleaning by removing all dead leaves.
-This is important for the plants health.
+It is essential for the plant's health.
 Dead leaves can cause decay to healthy leaves and give the plant an overall bad appearance.

-Dust your leaves with a rag or give them a shower in the bath tub to remove grime that has built up over the winter.
-To give your plant a polished look we recommend using Tri State Foliage Wonder.
+Dust your leaves with a rag or shower them in the bathtub to remove grime that has built up over the winter.
+To give your plant a polished look, we recommend using Tri-State Foliage Wonder.
 It is a no wipe spray that removes water and fertilizer spots off of plants leaves.

-As always if you are unsure or have a question please feel free to contact the store about any houseplant questions.
-Take advantage of our creation station by bringing your plant in and for a small fee we can transplant it into a new pot for you leaving the mess here.
+If you are unsure or have a question, please feel free to contact the store about any houseplant questions.
+Take advantage of our creation station by bringing your plant in, and for a small fee, we can transplant it into a new pot for you leaving the mess here.